 International Credit Mobility is an activity under Key Action 1 (KA107).
 An institution in a Partner Country can send its students and/or staff to a partner institution in a Programme Country and vice versa.
 Students can study abroad and may benefit from an Erasmus+ grant to help with living costs.
 Staff can perform teaching and/or training abroad, and they may also benefit from an Erasmus+ grant.

-The University of Zagreb (UNIZG) participates in the Erasmus+ programme for Partner countries as of 2015.
+In accordance with the Internationalization Strategy 2014-25 and priority subject areas of cooperation between UNIZG and partner universities, the University of Zagreb (UNIZG) participates in the Erasmus+ programme KA107 programme for Partner countries as of 2015.
 The list of UNIZG Partner institutions that actively exchange students and staff members is available here: